 It’s also essential for any kind of open-concept design that you have chosen for your home to actually work with the furnishings and decorations as well.
 If there isn’t enough structural separation between different areas, then it will be hard for anyone who visits to tell which part is meant to be used in what way – this will cause confusion when it comes time for appraisal.
 Make sure that all furniture is arranged properly; couches should fit walls perfectly and tables should stay away from walking paths so they don’t become a tripping hazard.

 Your goal should be to create harmony within your home by creating balance between its different elements – divided but connected spaces that make up both public areas like living rooms as well as private ones such as bedrooms.
 You want visitors to be able to easily identify what each area is meant for and move through them without obstruction or confusion.

-An appraiser will take into consideration how well your floor plan works when evaluating your home’s worth, so give careful thought into arranging spaces in a way that allows them to flow naturally from one area into another.
+An appraiser will take into consideration how well your floor plan works when evaluating your home’s worth, so give careful thought to arranging spaces in a way that allows them to flow naturally from one area into another.
 This will ensure that you get the highest possible valuation during appraisal time!

 #2 Smells Coming from Inside the Home